Human Nature in Nature Blog

 These authors all see, or realistically hope for, a change of consciousness born out of crisis, nurtured by new knowledge, and embodied in new social and economic forms emerging from possibilities that are inherent in advancing information technology.
 The social changes ushered in by crisis, new technologies, and most importantly new understanding, will be, in Mason’s term, “postcapitalist.”
 Or, as Korten says, they will or can nurture “earth community” rather than “empire.”
 In a word, they will nurture the good things of human life for everyone rather than the accumulation of wealth for a few.
 If that seems utopian, well, maybe it is.
 But read Mason’s book.
 It’s also doable, grounded in the realities of our time—and necessary.

-2 replies on “The End of the World as We Know It”
+2 thoughts on “The End of the World as We Know It

 Leave a Reply